Key Takeaways

 How Can I Claim a Missing Inheritance?

-If you find lost money and property from your deceased loved one, you should contact the state agency or other company holding the property about their claims process.
-They will tell you what forms to fill out.
-You will need to provide proof of your ID, such as your Social Security number, as well as why you are entitled to the property as the heir.
+If you find lost money or property from a deceased loved one, contact the state agency or company holding it to start the claims process.
+They will explain which forms to complete and what documentation is required.
+You will need proof of identity, such as your Social Security number, along with records showing you are entitled to the property.

-Once you file the claim and submit the necessary evidence, the government or company will review it.
-If your claim is approved, they'll transfer the property and money owed to you.
+Once you submit the claim and required documents, the agency or company will review your request.
+If approved, the money or property will be transferred to you.

 Is There a Time Limit?